BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019.

-ADR: Alzheimer’s Disease Research, a program of BrightFocus Foundation.
+ADR: Alzheimer’s Disease Research, a program of the BrightFocus Foundation.

 Agreement: The agreement defined in the present document unless represented as “Grant Agreement”, defined elsewhere in the section entitled Definitions and Abbreviations.